MicrosoftDocs/architecture-center/docs/hybrid/deploy-ai-ml-azure-stack-edge-content.md

 ## Manageability considerations

 - As an administrator, you can verify that the data source from local storage has transferred to the Azure Stack Edge resource correctly by mounting the Server Message Block (SMB)/Network File System (NFS) file share or connecting to the associated Blob storage account by using [Azure Storage Explorer][azure-storage-explorer].
 - Use [Machine Learning datasets][azure-machine-learning-datasets] to reference your data in Blob storage while training your model.
-This eliminates the need to embed secrets, data paths, or connection strings in your training scripts.
+Referencing storage eliminates the need to embed secrets, data paths, or connection strings in your training scripts.
 - In your **Azure Machine Learning** workspace, [register version models][azure-machine-learning-register-model] so that you can easily keep track of the differences between your models at different points in time.
 You can similarly mirror the versioning and tracking metadata in the tags that you use for the Docker container images that deploy to Container Registry.

 ## DevOps considerations